Avraham Avi-hai: Biography

-He moved to Israel together with his wife in 1952.
-Initially he lived and worked as a farmer and construction laborer on a kibbutz then called Kfar Darom, but soon moved to Jerusalem and entered journalism, becoming a politics and economics reporter at The Jerusalem Post, hired by its founding editor, Gershon Agron, who became mayor of Jerusalem.
+Avi-hai moved to Israel together with his wife in 1952.
+Initially he lived and worked as a farmer and construction laborer on a kibbutz then called Kfar Darom (known today as Bnei Darom), but soon moved to Jerusalem and entered journalism, becoming a politics and economics reporter at The Jerusalem Post, hired by its founding editor, Gershon Agron, who became mayor of Jerusalem.